Supporter stories /

 We are funding research to advance understanding of how to repair the damage caused by stroke, to facilitate recovery and improve the lives of those affected.

-We are funding PhD student Haya Akkad, who is carrying out research aimed at improving recovery in patients who, like Jo, experience speech and language impairments after stroke.
-She is using a form of non-invasive brain stimulation in combination with language training to boost recovery.
+We funded PhD student Haya Akkad, whose research focused on improving recovery in patients who, like Jo, experience speech and language impairments after stroke.
+She used a form of non-invasive brain stimulation in combination with language training to boost recovery.
 Find out more about Haya's research and our other stroke projects

 Find out more